Level 1 300 hour teacher training in Cornwall

 Friday evening SATSANG

-Saturday morning – muladhara, exploring a basic warm-up sequence, including pranayama and asana.
+Saturday morning – tantra and the chakras, exploring a basic warm-up sequence, including pranayama and asana.

 Saturday afternoon – class and practice teaching

 Sunday morning – the Bhagavad Gita and the upanishads – it’s teachings, how we can incorporate into our teachings

 Sunday afternoon– standing poses, alignment, anatomy of standing poses, verbal adjustments and practice teaching with Amanda